 Extra-curricular organizations and activities occur outside of the school day.
 This includes, but is not limited to athletics, dances, and student organizations.
-In order for students in grades 7-12 to participate, they must participate in the drug testing program.
+Extracurricular activities that will participate in the drug testing program will include but are not limited to students who drive to school, powerlifting, marching band, and Quick Recall.
+Junior high and high school students must be in school for four academic periods in order to participate in any after school activity.